Government is right to set security monitoring standards says Telecom chief executive Simon Moutter.

 “But, whatever they”re asking for, make sure it is economically and technically viable,” he says.

-“Some things are very difficult to do.
+“Some things are difficult to do.
 Some things are wildly expensive; that’s what you’ve got to keep in perspective.”

 Telecom calls for level playing field

 Without being drawn into the deeper issues around morals or individual rights, Moutter says ensuring a level playing field between national and global telecommunications entities is one aspect Telecom emphasises in its submissions to government on the proposed GCSB and privacy legislation.

 For example, Skype calls which operate across the internet are heavily encrypted.

 “We don’t have the ability to unencrypt them; so we don’t want a law that says we should try to do what is technically impossible,” says Moutter.